brongulus/brongulus.github.io/content/notes/advd-notes.md

     Temperature is around 650 C, Carrier made of quartz, Dopant in either crystal or powdered form, preheating temperature slightly lower than furnace, carrier gas carries the dopant vapours onto the silicon wafer by getting into the vacant sites of lattice defects and when they move from interstitional locations to lattice positions, doping is complete.
 -   Fick's Law: Determines the amount of dopant required, diffusion temperature and the duration of the diffusion.
 -   Ion Implantation:
-    Source of the dopants are in ionic (charged) form, so an ion source releases a beam of ions which is columated by lenses to a small spot size called aperture, this accelerated beam of ions hits the silicon surface and the bombardment results in dislodging of Si atoms from the lattice, and the broken bonds are healed via _annealing_ (heating of wafer post-implantation).
+    Source of the dopants are in ionic (charged) form, so an ion source releases a beam of ions which is columated by lenses to a small spot size called aperture, this accelerated beam of ions hits the silicon surface and the bombardment results in dislodging of Si atoms from the lattice, and the broken bonds are healed and dopant settling is done via _annealing_ (heating of wafer post-implantation).
 -   Deposition:
     Used to deposit different materials from SiO\_2 to metals, it can be achieved either chemically or physically.
 CVD is similar to diffusion whereas PVD is akin to ion implantation.
 -   For metal deposition, generally MCl\_2 are used since on reaction with hydrogen (carrier) it forms HCl which is a volatile by-product that can be easily disposed of.